takeoutfm/takeout/README.md

 more details on how to manage media in the [S3 bucket](doc/bucket.md), can be found in the doc directory.

-Please see how you can [contribute](doc/contribute.md) to Takeout and related projects and services.
+Please see how you can [contribute](doc/contribute.md) to TakeoutFM and related projects and services.